netxms/netxms-doc/admin/data-collection.rst

 Data Transformations
 --------------------

-In simplest case, NetXMS server collects values of specified parameters and stores them in the database.
+In simplest case, |product_name| server collects values of specified parameters and stores them in the database.
 However, you can also specify various transformations for original value.
 For example, you may be interested in a delta value, not in a raw value of some parameter.
 Or, you may want to have